Our tribute to Ray Harrison RIP - see memorial corner

 May their souls and the souls of all the faithful departed rest in peace and may our Blessed Lady, Consoler of the Afflicted, pray for those who mourn.

-Monthly Masses are offered for those on the list, in addition to which weekly Masses are offered for ALL deceased Society Members including many who die without the office being notified.
+Monthly Masses are offered for those on the list, and weekly Masses for ALL deceased Society Members including many who die without the office being notified.

-Society Life Friend, Wiggy de Souza, has sent us the following requests from Pope Francis:
+Society Life Friend, Wigberto de Souza, has sent us the following requests from Pope Francis:

 Weep not for what you have lost, fight for what you have.